nsdesai/dynamic_clamp/README.md

 Please direct any questions or comments to Niraj S. Desai at desai@utexas.edu.

 Copyright 2017.
-All files are copyrighted by Niraj S. Desai, Richard Gray, and Daniel Johnston, but we assingn them to the GNU General Public License (version 3, 29 June 2007).
+All files are copyrighted by Niraj S. Desai, Richard Gray, and Daniel Johnston, but we assign them to the GNU General Public License (version 3, 29 June 2007).
 Everything can be used, distributed, or modified freely, subject to that license’s conditions.